It’s very important to understand when you can access your superannuation – even if you don’t need the money right now.

 What Age Can I Access My Super?

-In Australia, the age that you are eligible to access your super is determined by your year and month of birth and is referred to as your superannuation preservation age.
+In Australia, the age that you are eligible to access your super is determined by your superannuation preservation age.
+Your superannuation preservation age is 60.

 How Much Super Can I Access?